hackshackers/hackshackers-hugo-content/blog/2019/07/misinfocon-coming-back-2019.md

 - Newsletter
 ---

 Greetings, hacks and hackers!
-[MisinfoCon](https://misinfocon.com/), a joint project between Hacks/Hackers, Mozilla, and other organizations, is returning to MozFest later this year.
-MisinfoCon London will be a one-day event on the 23rd of October, in the opening days of [MozFest](https://www.mozillafestival.org/en/).
-Mark your calendars!
+[MozFest](https://www.mozillafestival.org/en/) is still [accepting proposals](https://www.mozillafestival.org/en/proposals/) for sessions at the open web festival, so get your pitches in.

 {{< tweet 1148678721768964099 >}}

-Also, Mozilla is still [accepting proposals](https://www.mozillafestival.org/en/proposals/) for sessions at the open web festival, so get your pitches in.
+And check out the wide array of Hacks/Hackers-type events all over the world at the bottom of this newsletter.

 **Happening this week:**